Yvonne Root

-When you find yourself running from one business fire to another all day long, there’s a good chance you didn’t take TIME to organize your time.
-From calendars to to-do lists and everything between, there are plenty of time organizing tools.
+When you run from one business fire to another all day, there’s a good chance you didn’t take TIME to organize your time.
+From calendars to to-do lists and everything in between, there are plenty of time-organizing tools.

 Calendars